 Who Gets MS?

-Most people with MS experience their first symptoms and are diagnosed between the ages of 15 and 50, although individuals of any age may be diagnosed with MS. MS in childhood and adolescence is now being diagnosed more frequently, due in part to an increased awareness that children can get MS. Known as pediatric MS, diagnosis in children is still extremely involved, as experts have identified more than 40 common diseases that may initially behave similarly to early MS. In the United States, previous estimates ranged from 7,000 to 10,000 children and teens with MS. Similar to other population figures, MSAA will provide updates as more information becomes available.
+Most people with MS experience their first symptoms and are diagnosed between the ages of 20 and 50, although individuals of any age may be diagnosed with MS. MS in childhood and adolescence is now being diagnosed more frequently, due in part to an increased awareness that children can be diagnosed with MS. Known as pediatric MS, diagnosis in children has its own challenges, as experts have identified more than 40 common diseases that may initially behave similarly to early MS.

 MS is very rare in Inuit populations living in the far north.
-Asia continues to have a lower incidence of MS. More prevalent among those of northern European or Scandinavian ancestry, Caucasians have a higher incidence than those of African heritage to develop MS. One study, however, indicated that African Americans are at a higher risk of MS than originally thought, but more research is needed to confirm this finding.
+Asia continues to have a lower incidence of MS. More prevalent among those of northern European or Scandinavian ancestry, Caucasians have a higher incidence than those of African heritage to develop MS.

 African Americans and Asians tend to have more symptoms at the time of diagnosis, which are usually limited to the optic nerves and spinal cord, and this is termed “opticospinal MS.” This means that African Americans and Asians may experience more problems with vision and mobility, versus other common MS symptoms.